Overview

 One of these medicines, nimodipine (Nymalize), has been shown to reduce the risk of delayed brain injury caused by insufficient blood flow.
 This can happen after subarachnoid hemorrhage from a ruptured aneurysm.

 - Medicines to open blood vessels.
-A drug can be given to dilate the blood vessels.
+A medicine can be given to dilate the blood vessels.
 This can be given through an IV in the arm or with a catheter directly into the arteries supplying the brain.
 This can help prevent a stroke by allowing the blood to flow freely.
-Blood vessels also can be expanded using medicines known as a vasodilators.
+Blood vessels also can be expanded using medicines known as vasodilators.

 Treating unruptured brain aneurysms